Show All Answers

 When a majority of a quorum, which constitutes of four or more members of the Peoria City Council, attends a meeting or event, a notice will be posted and minutes will be taken by the City Clerk's Office.

-Notices will be posted at City Hall at the front doors and in the City Clerk's Office, it will be posted at the event location, on the City's website and calendar, and it will be sent to the email distribution list.
+Notices will be posted at City Hall at the front doors and in the City Clerk's Office, posted at the event location, posted on the City's website and calendar, and it will be sent to the email distribution list.

-City of Peoria Staff bring forward items for the City Council to discuss and vote on.
+City of Peoria Staff schedule items for the City Council to discuss and vote on.
 You can reach out to your District Council Member or an At-Large Council Member to discuss items on upcoming agendas.